JesseSteele/socicons/README.md

 # Socicons
 ### To make your web-dev socification easier.
-Social icon Inkscape vector layers: no mod, circle, disc, square, rounded, plain, black, white
+Social icon Inkscape vector layers: to-spec, standard size & spacing, circle, disc, square, rounded, plain, black, white

 ## Disclaimer
 These are icons I use, based on as much information as I can get from official guidelines from the social companies.
 Use at your own risk.
 If you represent a brand that owns one of these icons and want to discuss a problem, let me know.
 I'm cool.
 I listen and want icons made according to specs.
 (Few things irritate me on a website as seeing an outdated icon or an icon not made to specs.)